Dealing with Tenant Damage to your Property in Ontario

 Table of Contents

 Part of being a landlord is understanding that not every tenant is perfect, far from it!
 It’s never easy to cope with difficult tenants.
 In some situations, poorly-handled tenant complaints can escalate until you’re forced to give a tenant the boot which can cause a myriad of emotions with your tenant who may retaliate by causing damage to your property.
+While implementing solid tenant screening protocols and proactively addressing tenant damage can help mitigate the losses you might incur as the result of tenant damage to your property, it’s important to understand that recouping your costs might involve legal action.

 Understanding Tenant Responsibilities